jvdrean/xwiki-proverb-example/README.md

 xwiki-proverb-example
 =====================

-An example of component / wiki document binding using WikiComponent
+An example of component / wiki document binding using WikiComponent.